HP director defends chairman Lane

 HP CEO Meg Whitman is trying to revive a company once synonymous with Silicon Valley but fell on hard times in a contracting personal computing market, by re-focusing the sprawling corporation on enterprise computing services.

 Gupta did not address the Autonomy angle in his letter, but outlined the credentials of all three men that leading proxy adviser ISS recommended against.
-In particular, he highlighted Lane's global and management experience as former Chief Operating Officer of software giant Oracle Corp ORCL.O.
+In particular, he highlighted Lane's global and management experience as former Chief Operating Officer of software giant Oracle Corp.

 Leading proxy adviser ISS, closely followed by investors seeking guidance on controversial issues, last week suggested voting against Lane, a managing partner at high-powered Silicon Valley venture capital firm Kleiner Perkins.
 They also gave fellow board members John Hammergren and G. Kennedy Thompson the thumbs-down.

-Thompson was formerly chairman and CEO of Wachovia Corp, the North Carolina bank bought by Wells Fargo & Co (WFC.N) in 2008.
-And Hammergren is chairman and CEO of U.S. drug wholesaler McKesson Corp (MCK.N).
+Thompson was formerly chairman and CEO of Wachovia Corp, the North Carolina bank bought by Wells Fargo & Co in 2008.
+And Hammergren is chairman and CEO of U.S. drug wholesaler McKesson Corp.

 The same day, Glass Lewis - another proxy firm, recommended shareholders vote to remove four directors - venture capitalist Marc Andreessen and Gupta, along with Hammergren and Thompson.